exercism/php/README.md

 composer test:run
 ```

+This is included in `composer ci` to run the CI checks locally.

 ### Run a specific test

 If you want to run tests for one specific exercise, you can do it with following cli command.